spraakbanken/swell-project/Error_code_book.md

 ### M-NUM

-_Deviation in definite/indefinite forms.
+_Deviation in number agreement.
 May apply to groups of words._

-Mark elements that should agree with each other, if they are not “separated”! [flytta till guidelines]

 **Examples**